-The CAD component was implemented with JavaScript, PHP and GLSL languages.
+The CAD component was implemented with JavaScript, PHP, and GLSL languages.
 JavaScript code supports the main functionality of the system and user interactions with its interface.
-You can see its class diagram in the Figure 4-2.
-The Element class and its children classes Primitive and Structure provide fields and methods for work with solid objects.
-Their FRep defining functions are arranged as codes in JavaScript saved in jscode field.
-The class Structure stores more complex objects made of several primitives in a JSON format.
-Methods loadFromCloud, saveToFromCloud and removeFromCloud realize interactions with MySQL database exploiting Lumen Taylor Otwell [2022] PHP framework.
+You can see its class diagram in Figure 4-2.
+The Element class and its children's classes Primitive and Structure provide fields and methods for working with solid objects.
+Their FRep defining functions are arranged as codes in JavaScript saved in the jscode field.
+The class Structure stores more complex objects made of several primitives in a JavaScript Object Notation (JSON) format ECMA [2022].
+JSON is a lightweight data-interchange format.
+It is easy for machines to parse and generate.
+Our system uses this format for storing symbolic descriptions of primitives, a composition of primitives in structures, and attributes of models.
+Methods loadFromCloud, saveToFromCloud, and removeFromCloud realize interactions with MySQL database exploiting Lumen Taylor Otwell [2022] PHP framework.
 Visualization routines exploit WebGL The Khronos Group Inc [2022] Application Programming Interface (API) running shaders written in GLSL (see Section 4.3).